December 30, 2024

 • No consideration of clouds and water vapor

 We will now approach the real conditions step by step.
-The scenarios are summarized in the following table:
+The scenarios are summarized in Table 1:

 ScenarioAlbedoIrradiation